agrahamlincoln/uemf-cpanel/README.md

 * Edit existing pages with a wysiwyg editor
 * Manage your user account for the control panel and API

+## Note
+This repository is not complete and is a work in progress.
+If you find any bugs or problems, feel free to report them.

 ### Installing
 > clone the project and install dependency packages with npm